-- 1. After your surgery you can expect some discomfort from the surgical site.
+1. After your surgery you can expect some discomfort from the surgical site.
 This is highly variable among patients and is also dependent upon the location of your surgery.
 Some areas are more sensitive than others.
-We recommend taking a dose of both Tylenol 1000mg and ibuprofen 400mg (at the same time) shortly after surgery, and every 6 hours as needed for pain.
+We recommend taking a dose of both Tylenol 1000mg and ibuprofen 400mg (at the same time) shortly after surgery.
+Repeat ibuprofen 3 times/day for 3 days to prevent inflammation.
+Repeat Tylenol only as needed for pain.
+Do not exceed 3000mg of Tylenol in a 24 hour period.
 If your pain is not adequately relieved, or if you are having severe pain then you should call our office immediately or Dr. Viehman after hours.
 Avoid any aspirin containing products.
 CAUTION: Bufferin, Anacin, Goody Powders, Excedrin and B.C.
 Powders all contain aspirin products.

 2. After surgery you should expect some mild swelling and redness around the surgical site.
-In many cases the swelling is a side effect - 2.
-After surgery you should expect some mild swelling and redness around the surgical site.
+Ibuprofen and ice packs will greatly help to reduce swelling.
 In many cases the swelling is a side effect of the numbing medication used during surgery.
 Some areas of the body tend to swell more than others (around the eyes and on the forehead.)
-Swelling may worsen over the 48 hours following surgery, particularly following lying flat at night.
-If you feel your swelling or redness is abnormal please call our office. - 3.
-A low grade fever (99-101) for which any NON-ASPIRIN product may be used.
-Tylenol is recommended. - 4.
-Mild drainage from the wound may have a foul odor and be yellowish in color.
+Swelling may worsen over the 72 hours following surgery, particularly following lying flat at night.
+If you feel your swelling or redness is abnormal please call our office.

+3. A low grade fever (99-101) for which any NON-ASPIRIN product may be used.
+Tylenol is recommended.

+4. Mild drainage from the wound may have a foul odor and be yellowish in color.
 This is especially common on the legs.
-The yellow drainage is NOT a sign of infection. - 5.
-Significant bleeding is unlikely but can occur.
+The yellow drainage is NOT a sign of infection.

+5. Significant bleeding is unlikely but can occur.
 If you experience bleeding then lie down and apply firm, constant pressure to the surgical site for a minimum of twenty minutes.
 Do not "peek" during this period.
 If bleeding continues, repeat the pressure on the surgical wound for an additional twenty minutes.
 If the bleeding persists then please contact our office as early as possible during the day so that we may make arrangements for your evaluation.
 Dr. Viehman or his PA may also be reached after hours on their cell numbers.
 If you are unable to reach our office or Dr. Viehman, then please proceed to the nearest emergency room for evaluation and assistance.
-Call 911 for severe problems. - 6.
-Ice packs may be placed over the wound dressing to help with pain and swelling, and bleeding.
-The ice pack is placed over the wound for fifteen minutes and may be repeated four times per day.
-You may also use a bag of frozen peas in substitution. - 7.
-Avoiding/decreasing tobacco use following surgery will drastically improve healing. - 8.
-The donor site will take approximately two weeks to heal.
+Call 911 for severe problems.

+6. Ice packs should be used post surgically and may be placed over the wound dressing to help with pain, swelling, and bleeding.
+The ice pack is placed over the wound for fifteen minutes and may be repeated 4 to 6 times per day for 3 days.
+You may also use a bag of frozen peas in substitution.

+7. Avoiding/decreasing tobacco use following surgery will drastically improve healing.

+8. The donor site will take approximately two weeks to heal.
 Redness is common and may persist for months.
 This will eventually resolve.
 When you return to our office the skin grafted area may vary in color from white to dark purple.

 Please contact our office or your local M.D. should you experience excessive bleeding, redness, swelling, fever or pain.
 Further questions can be addressed through our office at 910- 256-2100.
 Our normal business hours are Monday, Tuesday and Thursday from 7:30am - 5:00pm and 7:30am - 1:00pm on Wednesday and Friday.